Sarthak-GitHub/Open-Source-OSINT-Tool-to-Track-the-Iran-War/osint-tracker/README.md

-# 🛰️ OSINT Military Movement Tracker
+# OSINT Military Movement Tracker

-> **Track geopolitical events using only public data — the same techniques used by Bellingcat, journalists, and open-source researchers worldwide.**
+> **Track geopolitical events using only public data, the same techniques used by Bellingcat, journalists, and open-source researchers worldwide.**

-⚠️ **Honest Status**: This is an **educational proof-of-concept**.
+**Honest Status**: This is an **educational proof-of-concept**.
 Some data sources require API keys; this README tells you exactly which ones and what to expect without them.

 ---

-## ⚠️ Disclaimer
+## Disclaimer!

 This tool uses **only legally and publicly available data sources**.
 It does not access any classified, private, or restricted information.
 All data sources used are open APIs, public feeds, and freely accessible databases.
 This project is strictly for **educational, research, and journalistic purposes**.